MTJH/SlidingMenuDemo2/README.md

 add ActionBarSherlock as a dependency to SlidingMenu add SlidingMenu/ActionBarSherlock as a dependency to project

-编译会出现：
-"The method getSupportActionBar() is undefined for the type BaseActivity"
+3~编译会出现："The method getSupportActionBar() is undefined for the type BaseActivity"

 修改文件：com.slidingmenu.lib.app.SlidingFragmentActivity.java
 public class SlidingFragmentActivity extends FragmentActivity implements SlidingActivityBase